connor-rose/Dissertation/Methods.md

 **Possible Questions**

 * How long have you been in a relationship together?
-* How long have you been married?
+* Are you married?
+If so, for how long?
 * Branch of Service
 * SM: Years in service
 * age, gender, rank